techidaily/site-ai-driven-video-production/source/_posts/new-the-7-best-video-merger-software-with-no-watermarks.md

 If you are too lazy to get high-quality results using popular video editors, like Filmora, try Photos App.
 It is a built-in program that usually opens your images on Windows 10, but you can also use it for merging your videos.
 And guess what?
 Since it comes within the system, all the features, although limited, are absolutely free.

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://tiktok-video-recordings.techidaily.com/new-2024-approved-rapid-video-filming-techniques-for-tiktok-success/"><u>[New] 2024 Approved  Rapid Video Filming Techniques for TikTok Success</u></a></li>
-<li><a href="https://facebook-video-share.techidaily.com/updated-a-step-by-step-strategy-to-design-engaging-youtube-teasers-for-2024/"><u>[Updated] A Step-by-Step Strategy to Design Engaging YouTube Teasers for 2024</u></a></li>
-<li><a href="https://screen-capture.techidaily.com/2024-approved-seedling-selections-a-farmers-best-game-gems/"><u>2024 Approved  Seedling Selections  A Farmer's Best Game Gems</u></a></li>
-<li><a href="https://tech-recovery.techidaily.com/bookworms-best-friend-uncover-must-have-gadgets-from-laptops-to-smartphones/"><u>Bookworm's Best Friend: Uncover Must-Have Gadgets, From Laptops to Smartphones</u></a></li>
-<li><a href="https://android-pokemon-go.techidaily.com/catch-or-beat-sleeping-snorlax-on-pokemon-go-for-tecno-spark-go-2024-drfone-by-drfone-virtual-android/"><u>Catch or Beat Sleeping Snorlax on Pokemon Go For Tecno Spark Go (2024) | Dr.fone</u></a></li>
-<li><a href="https://data-safeguard.techidaily.com/drive-more-conversions-through-advanced-cookiebot-integration/"><u>Drive More Conversions Through Advanced Cookiebot Integration</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/effective-remedies-for-preventing-left-4-dead-2-software-failures-and-crashes/"><u>Effective Remedies for Preventing Left 4 Dead 2 Software Failures and Crashes</u></a></li>
-<li><a href="https://extra-hints.techidaily.com/from-basics-to-brilliance-a-comprehensive-guide-to-polarr/"><u>From Basics to Brilliance  A Comprehensive Guide to Polarr</u></a></li>
-<li><a href="https://extra-resources.techidaily.com/from-dull-to-dynamic-a-masters-approach-to-color/"><u>From Dull to Dynamic  A Master's Approach to Color</u></a></li>
-<li><a href="https://change-location.techidaily.com/how-to-use-special-features-virtual-location-on-tecno-spark-10-5g-drfone-by-drfone-virtual-android/"><u>How To Use Special Features - Virtual Location On Tecno Spark 10 5G? | Dr.fone</u></a></li>
-<li><a href="https://extra-support.techidaily.com/in-2024-master-list-of-8-gratis-cutting-edge-video-players-for-pcmac-os/"><u>In 2024, Master List of 8 Gratis, Cutting-Edge Video Players for PC/Mac OS</u></a></li>
-<li><a href="https://extra-approaches.techidaily.com/in-2024-quick-guide-streamlining-video-calls-on-xbox-one/"><u>In 2024, Quick Guide  Streamlining Video Calls on Xbox One</u></a></li>
-<li><a href="https://iphone-unlock.techidaily.com/learn-how-to-lock-stolen-your-iphone-14-plus-properly-drfone-by-drfone-ios/"><u>Learn How To Lock Stolen Your iPhone 14 Plus Properly | Dr.fone</u></a></li>
-<li><a href="https://extra-information.techidaily.com/mastering-text-design-with-ae-top-10-tips/"><u>Mastering Text Design with AE  Top 10 Tips</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/new-in-2024-10-essential-tools-for-creating-stunning-slow-motion-videos/"><u>New In 2024, 10 Essential Tools for Creating Stunning Slow Motion Videos</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/new-in-2024-best-free-avi-video-joiners-top-10-picks-for-seamless-merging/"><u>New In 2024, Best Free AVI Video Joiners Top 10 Picks for Seamless Merging</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/new-in-2024-education-perks-get-final-cut-pro-at-a-fraction-of-the-cost/"><u>New In 2024, Education Perks Get Final Cut Pro at a Fraction of the Cost</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/new-in-2024-fcpx-tutorial-elevate-your-edits-with-l-cuts-and-j-cuts/"><u>New In 2024, FCPX Tutorial Elevate Your Edits with L-Cuts and J-Cuts</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/new-in-2024-gopro-quik-limitations-discover-top-pc-video-editing-software-alternatives/"><u>New In 2024, GoPro Quik Limitations?
-Discover Top PC Video Editing Software Alternatives</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/new-in-2024-the-young-directors-handbook-teach-kids-to-make-their-own-movies/"><u>New In 2024, The Young Directors Handbook Teach Kids to Make Their Own Movies</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/new-in-2024-transforming-videos-into-immersive-experiences-top-vr-converters/"><u>New In 2024, Transforming Videos Into Immersive Experiences Top VR Converters</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/new-premiere-elements-alternatives-top-10-video-editors-to-consider/"><u>New Premiere Elements Alternatives Top 10 Video Editors to Consider</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/new-remove-faces-from-photos-and-videos-the-best-10-free-apps-for-anonymization-for-2024/"><u>New Remove Faces From Photos and Videos The Best 10 Free Apps for Anonymization for 2024</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/new-unlock-fcpxs-full-potential-the-top-10-plugins-you-should-know-about-for-2024/"><u>New Unlock FCPXs Full Potential The Top 10 Plugins You Should Know About for 2024</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/new-video-editing-made-easy-top-free-software-for-32-bit-windows-for-2024/"><u>New Video Editing Made Easy Top Free Software for 32-Bit Windows for 2024</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/new-videopad-video-editor-review-a-closer-look-at-its-capabilities-and-limitations-for-2024/"><u>New Videopad Video Editor Review A Closer Look at Its Capabilities and Limitations for 2024</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/take-your-designs-to-the-next-level-10-top-animated-text-tools-for-2024/"><u>Take Your Designs to the Next Level 10 Top Animated Text Tools for 2024</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/the-ultimate-list-of-avi-video-cutters-online-desktop-and-mobile-solutions/"><u>The Ultimate List of AVI Video Cutters Online, Desktop, and Mobile Solutions</u></a></li>
-<li><a href="https://techidaily.com/ultimate-tutorial-for-burning-optical-discs-using-microsofts-latest-operating-system-windows-11/"><u>Ultimate Tutorial for Burning Optical Discs Using Microsoft's Latest Operating System, Windows 11</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/updated-2024-approved-mastering-fcp-5-essential-editing-techniques/"><u>Updated 2024 Approved Mastering FCP 5 Essential Editing Techniques</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/updated-2024-approved-top-10-glitch-art-video-editing-apps-for-ios-and-android/"><u>Updated 2024 Approved Top 10 Glitch Art Video Editing Apps for iOS and Android</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/updated-2024-approved-unlock-stunning-1080p-video-edits-with-the-best-software/"><u>Updated 2024 Approved Unlock Stunning 1080P Video Edits with the Best Software</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/updated-extract-audio-from-mp4-top-rated-mp4-to-mp3-converters-for-2024/"><u>Updated Extract Audio From MP4 Top-Rated MP4 to MP3 Converters for 2024</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/updated-in-2024-final-cut-pro-transitions-3-essential-methods-for-pro-editors/"><u>Updated In 2024, Final Cut Pro Transitions 3 Essential Methods for Pro Editors</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/updated-in-2024-how-to-save-final-cut-pro-project-the-right-way/"><u>Updated In 2024, How to Save Final Cut Pro Project the Right Way？</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/updated-in-2024-mobile-video-production-made-easy-top-apps-with-music-features/"><u>Updated In 2024, Mobile Video Production Made Easy Top Apps with Music Features</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/updated-in-2024-the-ultimate-fcpx-plugin-collection-free-and-paid-gems/"><u>Updated In 2024, The Ultimate FCPX Plugin Collection Free and Paid Gems</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/updated-speed-up-video-playback-in-quicktime-player-a-step-by-step-guide-for-2024/"><u>Updated Speed Up Video Playback in QuickTime Player A Step-by-Step Guide for 2024</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/updated-the-best-free-wmv-video-concatenation-software/"><u>Updated The Best Free WMV Video Concatenation Software</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/updated-the-ultimate-list-best-apps-to-turn-yourself-into-a-cartoon/"><u>Updated The Ultimate List Best Apps to Turn Yourself Into a Cartoon</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/updated-top-rated-video-promo-maker-websites-for-2024/"><u>Updated Top-Rated Video Promo Maker Websites for 2024</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/updated-ultimate-guide-to-3d-animation-software-free-paid-and-everything-in-between/"><u>Updated Ultimate Guide to 3D Animation Software Free, Paid, and Everything in Between</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/updated-unlock-adobe-premieres-full-potential-top-15-plugins-free-download-for-2024/"><u>Updated Unlock Adobe Premieres Full Potential Top 15 Plugins (Free Download) for 2024</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/updated-video-editing-vs-visual-effects-premiere-pro-and-after-effects-compared/"><u>Updated Video Editing vs Visual Effects Premiere Pro and After Effects Compared</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/updated-windows-10-essentials-top-10-free-video-compression-software-for-2024/"><u>Updated Windows 10 Essentials Top 10 Free Video Compression Software for 2024</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/video-blurring-made-easy-free-online-solutions-for-2024/"><u>Video Blurring Made Easy Free Online Solutions for 2024</u></a></li>
-</ul></div>

 <ins class="adsbygoogle"
       style="display:block"